Code style tools#

 python -m pip install pre-commit

-Then, ensure that you install it as a Git hook by running:
+Then, ensure that you install it as a Git hook by running this command:

 pre-commit install

-If you want to manually run pre-commit, you can run:
+If you want to manually run pre-commit, run this command:

 pre-commit run --all-files --show-diff-on-failure

-This command shows the current and expected style of the code if any of the hooks fail.
+If any of the hooks fail, this command shows the current and expected style of the code.

 You might consider using tox in your project.
 While this automation tool is similar to Make, it supports testing of your package in a temporary virtual environment.
 Being able to test your package in isolation rather than in “local” mode guarantees reproducible builds.

 Configuration for tox is stored in a tox.ini file.
-The minimum configuration for a PyAnsys py<product>-<library> project should be:
+Here is the minimum configuration for a PyAnsys py<product>-<library> project:

 [tox]